branles14/branles14/README.md

+# branles14
 - 🤗 [Huggingface](https://huggingface.co/branles14)

-I'm curently building a bataset for chatbot with a Darwinistic flair. 🐒

-# Sol: Simian Operational Lexicon
+## Sol: Simian Operational Lexicon project
-A whitty bot for the modern hominid.
+A chatbot dataset with a twist of Darwinistic brilliance - The witty companion designed for the modern hominid. 🤖🐒